-- Explanations of the Chem-Station principles and documentation of all the data analysis algorithms are provided in the manual Understanding Your Advanced Software. - The Online Help system is extended with information related to the advanced software. - The Commands help file documents the syntax and action of all the commands used by the ChemStation. - For advanced users the Macro Programming Guide contains a description of the ChemStation data structures and variables and a guide to customization with practical examples.
-This manual is provided as an AdobeTM Acrobat file and can be printed on demand.
+- Explanations of the ChemStation principles and documentation of all the data analysis algorithms are provided in the manual Understanding Your Advanced Software. - The Online Help system is extended with information related to the advanced software. - The Commands Help file documents the syntax and action of all the commands used by the ChemStation. - For advanced users the Macro Programming Guide contains a description of the ChemStation data structures and variables and a guide to customization with practical examples.
+This manual is provided as an Adobe[®] Acrobat file and can be printed on demand.

-Biochemical Analysis Software - G1117AA
+Biochemical Analysis UV-Visible ChemStation software (G1117AA)